eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 You need to provide the projection variable `resource` in your query.

+The following placeholder can be used in the query text of the SPARQL query:

+- `{{shuiGraph}}` - the currently used graph
+- `{{shuiResource}}` - refers to the resource which is rendered in the node shape where this property shape is used (maybe a sub-shape)
+- `{{shuiAccount}}` - the account IRI of the active user, this includes the username (use a SUBSTR() function if you need the name only)
+- `{{shuiAccountName}}` - the user name/ID of the active user account
+- `{{shuiMainResource}}` - refers to the main resource rendered in the start node shape of the currently displayed node shape tree (only relevant in case of sub-shape usage)

-Beta Feature: This query will be used as well to populate the selectable resources for the advanced editor and the candidate resources in Business Knowledge Editor.
+Beta Feature: This query will be used as well to populate the selectable resources for the advanced editor and the candidate resources in EasyNav.

 Used Path: `shui:uiQuery`